Kei tēnei whārangi

 Manatū Taonga Cultural Sector Emergency Relief Fund

-The Cultural Sector Emergency Relief Fund, a fund of last resort which provides up to $5m to support cultural organisations, including sole traders, at clear risk of no longer operating viably, is now open.
+The Cultural Sector Emergency Relief Fund, is a fund of last resort to support cultural organisations, including sole traders, at clear risk of no longer operating viably is open for application or reapplication.

 More information is available here: Cultural Sector Emergency Relief Fund